Minor Ailment Assessments

 - Vaginal Candidiasis (yeast infection)

 - Warts (excluding facial and genital)

 Yes.
-Pharmacists are required by their Standards of Practice to inform your primary physician when they write a prescription for you.
-New Brunswick pharmacists have been notifying doctors of patients’ prescription changes since 2008 when they prescribing authority in certain other situations.
-This will continue under the minor ailments program.
+Since 2008, pharmacists have been required by their Standards of Practice to inform your primary physician when they write a prescription for you.

-No. Unlike a doctor, pharmacists do not have the authority to prescribe controlled substances such as narcotics and other mood-modifying drugs.
+No. Pharmacists do not have the authority to prescribe controlled substances such as narcotics or mood-modifying drugs.
 Pharmacists cannot prescribe drugs that can cause addiction or dependency and abuse.

 Definitely not.
 Pharmacists can assess and prescribe for only certain minor conditions as set out in the new act and regulations.
 New Brunswickers can opt to visit their doctors or other health care professionals for treatment of minor conditions.
 Expanding the role of pharmacists to assess and treat minor ailments gives patients another choice for accessing health care services.
 Pharmacists will continue to refer patients with more serious conditions to their family physician or an emergency room.

 Yes.
-If the condition and treatment required is within pharmacists' prescribing limits, you may still receive treatment even if you do not have a doctor.
+If the condition and treatment required are within pharmacists' prescribing limits, you may receive treatment even if you do not have a doctor.
 This service is intended to improve access to health care.

-If your ailment becomes more serious or you are not seeing improvements with the medication prescribed by your pharmacist, you will be referred to your doctor for a diagnosis.
-This is part of the benefit of having earlier involvement of a pharmacist, they are trained to recognize when patients require additional assessment and care.
+If your condition does not improve or becomes more serious with the medication prescribed by your pharmacist, you will be referred to your doctor for a diagnosis.
+This is part of the benefit of involving a pharmacist early: they are trained to recognize when patients require additional assessment and care.

 Pharmacists are recognized as prescribers by most drug plans.